Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning

-The case of \emph{channel bonding} has been addressed using \ac{RL}, \ac{SL}, and \ac{DL} techniques.
-All these ML techniques have been able to capture the interactions between BSSs that appear when channel widths change dynamically.
-Further work is required to test and compare these results with other techniques.
-However, a more exciting aspect is to couple channel aggregation techniques with \ac{OFDMA} \ac{RU} allocation, for which complex \ac{DL} techniques may be well suited.
+The case of \emph{channel bonding} has been addressed using \ac{RL} and \ac{SL}.
+Both techniques capture the interactions between BSSs that appear when channel widths change dynamically.
+Further work is required to test and compare these results with each other.
+Furthermore, an exciting aspect is to couple channel aggregation techniques with \ac{OFDMA} \ac{RU} allocation, for which complex \ac{DRL} techniques may be well suited.

 Finally, a disruptive new feature introduced by IEEE 802.11be is \emph{multi-link operation}.
 This will open several exciting challenges, such as which channels to use and how to distribute the different flows between links.
-ML techniques can also be applied to learn, for example, when is the best moment to perform a channel switch, which link occupancy patterns favour more or less a particular traffic pattern, and how to allocate or distribute flows to links.
+ML techniques can learn, for example, when is the best moment to perform a channel switch, which link occupancy patterns favor a particular traffic pattern, and how to allocate or distribute flows to links.